Cremation Services in New York City provided by City Funeral Service

 What we need

 We require some information about the deceased such as their Social Security Number, date and place of Birth, education level completed, occupation and most recent employer, their parent's names including mother's maiden name, armed forces veteran status, and marital status.
 We don't need documents such as a birth or marriage certificate - if you have them available, great, if not, do not be concerned, we just need the information contained on them which you may be able to recall from memory.
 We do not share this information with anyone except parties we need to in order to perform our services.
-You may download our "Information We Will Need Form" here.
+You may complete our online information form by clicking here or download our "Information We Will Need Form" in .pdf format.

 What we do for you